dqops/dqo/docs/reference/sensors/column/integrity-column-sensors.md

 column/integrity/foreign_key_not_match_count
 ```
 **Description**
-Column level sensor that calculates the count of values that does not matche values in column of another table.
+Column level sensor that calculates the count of values that does not match values in column of another table.

 **Parameters**